-RSPG07-161 Conclusions Comments 7.
+RSPG07-161 Conclusions Comments digital broadcasting" and on "the development of multimedia services". on the switchover and multimedia services 7.
 The RSPG considers that existing licences to provide analogue and digital broadcasting services along with legal decisions taken at national level concerning the licensing regime in digital terrestrial television or sound broadcasting may affect the ability to find spectrum to deploy other new services.
 In particular, it may be difficult in some countries to gather substantial and coherent amount of spectrum for the digital dividend for use by services other than broadcasting before 2012.
 This conclusion is still valid 8.
 The RSPG notes that the use of the frequency bands 174-230 MHz and 470-862 MHz by digital broadcasting has been planned by the GE06 Agreement, which has de facto harmonised the technical parameters for digital broadcasting and created a global market for digital broadcasting equipment.
 This conclusion is still valid 9.
 The RSPG considers that technical constraints to frequency planning could arise between broadcast networks (RPC-1, 2 and 3), multimedia networks and fixed/mobile networks in the same band and considers that studies should urgently be undertaken to identify and address these constraints so as to facilitate the effective use of spectrum.
 Noting the immediacy of switchover in some countries and the consequential narrow window of opportunity for decisions on the use of the digital dividend in Europe, studies are urgently required within CEPT to assess the technical feasibility of the various options to be considered.
-CEPT Reports 21 and 23 under the first EC mandate on Digital Dividend address the issues of technical constraints in frequency planning between different types of networks.
+CEPT Reports 21 and 23 under the first EC mandate on the Digital Dividend address the issues of technical constraints in frequency planning between different types of networks.
 10. In the band 174 - 230 MHz, the RSPG notes that various alternative services may already be deployed under the GE06 Agreement, using various technologies.
 Hence no action appears to be necessary at EU level at this stage.
 More studies may be required to assess the possibility of further sharing arrangements in the future.
 This conclusion is still valid.
 11. In the band 470 - 862 MHz, the RSPG notes that there may be EU-wide benefits to the use of the digital dividend by broadcasting services.
 The current international regulatory framework, as settled by the Radio Regulations and the GE06 Agreement, provides an appropriate framework for this development.
-Within this framework: This conclusion is globally still valid.
+Within this framework: 5.11.1 It would in general be feasible to make available one or more layers per This conclusion is globally still valid.
 However, there does not appear to be a need for harmonisation of a sub-band for high field strength downlink services in the light of the conclusions of CEPT Report 21.